This is a guest post by G.C., MD Pain Medicine

 This pain management book covers both theory and practice of pain medicine including local anesthetics, pain medicines, regional anesthesia, and nerve block techniques.
 The book is designed as an easy to read brief reference guide.
 It contains over 230 diagrams, illustrations and charts.
 The new edition also includes topical areas such as imaging in pain medicine, radiation safety, pain management in the emergency room, intraarticular and intraperitoneal use of opioids as well as geriatric pain, hospice pain, and pregnancy issues.
 The third edition has been improved with the authors adding information on discography, IDET, vertebroplasty, and neuraxial blocks among other new topics.

-Pain Management Secrets is part of the “Secret” series and will assist students in preparing for the Board Examination.
-The book includes the “Top 100 Secrets” in pain management in a two page color layout that is portable.
+Practical Management of Pain will assist students in preparing for the Board Examination.
+The book is a comprehensive, practical resource for pain diagnosis and treatment using a variety of pharmacologic and physical modalities.
 There are questions and answers, mnemonics, and tables to aid in studying.
 This book is a handy take-along book that is pocket size.

 Whether you have just started studying or only have a few weeks to go, it’s recommended to purchase Board Review Self-Assessment and practice with the Pain Medicine Question Bank from BoardVitals.
 I found them to be the most valuable and time effective resources for the exam.